idatsy/eigen-bridge/docs/src/README.md

 To run the tests, use the Foundry framework.
 Running the tests requires an HTTP endpoint to Ethereum mainnet.

-> The tests use an anvil fork-test from latest Ethereum mainnet state in order to simulate a realistic environment and test against the EigenLayer contracts deployed there.
+> The tests use an anvil fork-test from latest Ethereum mainnet state in order to simulate a realistic environment.

 ```bash
 forge test --rpc-url <RPC_URL>